Cargo bike: Porteur bicycle

+A porteur bicycle has the rack on the front, typically attached to the fork, and can carry as much as 50 kg that way.

 Butcher's bike

 Also referred to as a Baker's bike, although this style of cargo bike was popular with a wide variety of trades during the first half of the 20th century, particularly in the United Kingdom.
-Typically, they would have a basket or storage box mounted within a framework which was fixed to the frame (not the forks) of the bike.
+Typically, they would have a basket or storage box mounted within a framework which was fixed to the main frame (not the forks) of the bike.
 Often, they would also feature a sign advertising the business concerned, which would be attached within the main triangle of the bicycle frame.

-The Schwinn Cycle Truck, produced in America between 1939 and 1967, also employed the same basket to frame arrangement.
+The Cycle Truck, such as Schwinn Cycle Truck (produced in the USA between 1939 and 1967), also employed the same basket to frame arrangement, but with a smaller front wheel than rear, typically 26 in rear and 20 in front.

 Boda-boda

 A boda-boda (or bodaboda) is a two-wheeled bicycle or motorcycle taxi, originally in East Africa.
 Boda Boda is also the name of Yuba Bicycles compact cargo bike introduced in 2012.

-Stroller Bike
+Stroller bike

 A cargo bicycle that converts into a stroller.
-Three wheels are utilized when the bike is in a stroller configuration, and two wheels are utilized when it is in a bike configuration with the cargo in front of the cyclist.
+Three wheels are used when the bike is in a stroller configuration, and two wheels are used when it is in a bike configuration with the cargo in front of the cyclist.
 This cargo bike can carry up to 100 lbs (45.4 kg).
 The stroller bike won the Gold Award at the Eurobike exhibition in 2018 as a special-purpose bike.